-OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEBs
+OPEB Liabilities, OPEB Expense, Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB

-At June 30, 2023, the District reported a liability of \$9,926,915 for its proportionate share of the collective net OPEB liability that reflected a reduction for state OPEB support provided to the District.
-The collective net OPEB liability was measured as of June 30, 2022, and the total OPEB liability used to calculate the collective net OPEB liability was based on a projection of the District's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating employers, actuarially determined.
-At June 30, 2022, the District's proportion was 0.188948%.
+At June 30, 2024, the District reported a liability of \$3,458,000 for its proportionate share of the net OPEB liability that reflected a reduction for state OPEB support provided to the District.
+The collective net OPEB liability was measured as of June 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was based on a projection of the District's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating employers, actuarially determined.
+For the measurement period ended June 30, 2023, the District's proportion was 0.141994%.